Online Navigation Planning for Long-term Autonomous Operation of Underwater Gliders: EXPERIMENTAL SETUP

-\textbf{\Esw.} In the \textit{enabling Sustainable Wind Energy Expansion in Seasonally Stratified Seas (\Esw)} project, two Slocum gliders were deployed around the Kincardine, UK offshore wind farm.
-The gliders were positioned upstream (referred to as \Esw~North) and downstream (\Esw~South) of the wind farm to assess the impacts of the turbine structures on the vertical mixing in the area, which influences oxygen availability, nutrient supplies, and biological productivity.
+\textbf{\Esw.} In the \textit{enabling Sustainable Wind Energy Expansion in Seasonally Stratified Seas (\Esw)} project, two Slocum gliders were deployed close to the Kincardine floating offshore wind farm.
+The gliders were positioned upstream (referred to as \Esw~North) and downstream (\Esw~South) of the wind farm to assess the impacts of the floating structures on the local turbulent mixing, which in turn influences oxygen availability, nutrient supplies, and biological productivity.

 The project deployments were performed in two phases.
 In the first phase (May - August 2025), gliders were piloted manually using standard procedures.
-In the second phase (August - October 2025), \sysshort was used to control the gliders following preliminary experiments and extensions to system functionality.
+In the second phase (August - October 2025), \sysshort was used to control the gliders following preliminary experiments.
 Fully autonomous operation was in place from 2 September to 30 October 2025 for \Esw~North and from 18 September to 30 October 2025 for \Esw~South.

-The valid action space allowed relative bearings $\alpha \in \{-90, -60, -30, 0, 30, 60, 90\}$, a wider range than in MOGli to account for the strong effect of tidal currents. $n_\text{yos}=10$ yos were used, leading to dive durations of approximately $4$ hours in this shallower region.
+The chosen action space contained relative bearings $\alpha \in \{-90, -60, -30, 0, 30, 60, 90\}$, a wider range than in MOGli to account for the effect of strong tidal currents, which were aligned roughly orthogonal to the glider transects. $n_\text{yos}=10$ yos were used, leading to dives lasting approximately $4$ hours in this shallower region.
 A target depth of $z_\text{bottom}=150$ was used which, as in MOGli, exceeds the bathymetric limit.

 The \Esw~deployments were subject to additional operational requirements.
-As the gliders were deployed in areas with strong tidal currents, there was a risk of vehicle loss if drifting away from the mission area, especially inland. \textit{Safety polygons} were defined and additional functionality was implemented such that, if the glider drifts outside of the safety polygon, Algorithm~\ref{alg:mission-plan} is replaced with a simplified navigation plan aiming directly for the center of the polygon.
+As the gliders were deployed in areas with strong tidal currents, there was a risk of vehicle loss if it drifted away from the mission area, especially into the wind farm or shipping lanes. \textit{Safety polygons} were defined, and additional functionality was implemented such that, if the glider drifted outside of the safety polygon, the algorithm described in Section~\ref{sub:waypoint_list} is replaced with a simplified navigation plan aiming directly for the center of the polygon.
 Normal navigation was resumed upon re-entry.
-Furthermore, as continuing to sample along the transect upon re-entry was deemed more important for the scientific objective than turning back to achieve the goal, the system switched to the next goal if the glider had already progressed past 90\% of the transect before exiting the safety polygon.
+Furthermore, as continuing to sample along the transect upon re-entry was deemed more important for the scientific objectives than turning back to achieve the goal, the system switched to the next goal if the glider had already progressed past 90\% of the transect before exiting the safety polygon.